lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 * Dev-UE.
 Device - User Equipment
 * RGW-eNB.
 Radio Gateway - Node B. Base Station that controls the UE
 * EPC.
 Evolved Packet Connectivity.
 Core network of 3GPP LTE systems.
 * EUTRAN.
 Evolved Universal Terrestrial Radio Access Network.
-Radio network from LTE based systems.
+Radio network of LTE based systems.
 * NGW-MME.
 Network Gateway - Mobility Management Entity.
-Handle mobility of the UE
+An entity in charge of handling mobility of the Dev-UE.
 * NB-IoT.
-Narrow Band IoT.
-Referring to 3GPP LPWAN technology based in LTE architecture but with additional optimization for IoT and using a Narrow Band spectrum frequency.
+Narrowband IoT.
+Referring to 3GPP LPWAN technology based in LTE architecture but with additional optimization for IoT and using a Narrowband spectrum frequency.
 * NGW-SGW.
 Network Gateway - Serving Gateway.
 Routes and forwards the user data packets through the access network
 * HSS.
 Home Subscriber Server.
 It is a database that performs mobility management
 * NGW-PGW.
 Network Gateway - Packet Data Node Gateway.
 An interface between the internal with the external network